AdventureEDay/KNIndex/README.md

 - If you have changed the listening port of [backend](https://github.com/wyzhang0401/KNIndex/blob/master/server/index.js), please reconfigure devServer.proxy option in [vue.config.js](https://github.com/wyzhang0401/KNIndex/blob/master/vue.config.js) accordingly.
 Otherwise there will be an error: **Failed to load resource: the server responded with a status of 500 (Internal Server Error)**.

 ## Production
-If you want to deploy the project to your own server, you can excute `npm run build`
+If you want to deploy the project to your own server, you would need to excute `npm run build` to get the `dist` folder firstly.
+And then configure the running environment on the server.

+### Steps for production
+1. Install **Node.js** and **MySQL** on the server.
+2. Create a database and add data to the database by loading SQL file [propertydb.sql](https://github.com/wyzhang0401/KNIndex/blob/master/properties/propertydb.sql).
+3. Create a new directory (e.g. knindex) on the server.
+4. Upload the `dist` folder, `server` folder and `package.json` file to `knindex` directory.
+5. Execute the command `npm install` to install all the dependencies in the `knindex` directory.
+6. Install and configure **Nginx**.
+7. You can install **PM2** to manager your node process.
+8. Type and execute the command `pm2 start index.js` in the `server` folder.

+### Please note
+- If the program does not start properly, please running commands `pm2 list` and `pm2 show 0` (where 0 represents the process id) to view error messages.